bufbuild/docs.buf.build/docs/bsr/overview.md

 ### Track

 A **track** is a set of [commits](#commit) that share a name that you provide.
-You might create `development` and `production` tracks for a module, for example, to group commits based on the intended environment.

 Tracks are somewhat like [branches] in version control systems.
 As with branches, commits in tracks are in reverse chronological order.
 But unlike branches, commits in a BSR track have no logical connection to one another; you can assign any commits you like to any track.
+Some possible usage patterns for tracks:

+* Create `development` and `production` tracks for a module to group commits based on the intended environment.
+* Create a track for each Git branch in a repository.

 A track reference always resolves to the most recent commit in the track.
 If the `cb646a22bf8b430d9018e47a7e06986f` commit is the most recent in the `v1-staging` track, for example,